AADS

 Abstract

 Today, 54 percent of the world’s population lives in urban areas, a proportion that is expected to increase to 66 percent by 2050 [1].
-Increasing urbanisation demands for sustainable design and planning of dense urban spaces to provide healthy environments and support the well-being of the population [2, 3, 4, 5].
+Increasing urbanization demands for sustainable design and planning of dense urban spaces to provide healthy environments and support the well-being of the population [2, 3, 4, 5].
 However, today architectural acoustic design is often limited to noise reduction or to typologies that demand high-end acoustics like concert halls or auditoriums.
 It is every so often neglected in the consideration for the design of the vast majority of the built environment, leading to negative health effects from acoustic pollution, cost for noise abatement measures and unaesthetic retrofitting of built structures both indoors and outdoors.

 People